BoweiDu01/50021AIGrp21/README.md

 ## Setup

-1. Clone or download the repository.
+1. Download and extract, or clone, the repository.
-2. Install dependencies (e.g. using `pip install -r requirements.txt`).
+2. Install the dependencies (e.g. using `pip install -r requirements.txt`).
+3. Optionally, extract `models` for our weights.
-3. Run cells sequentially in `main.ipynb` as desired!
+4. Run `main.ipynb` cell-sequentially, as desired!